Acting and Performance HND

 How the course is assessed

-You will be assessed through; practical performance, self-evaluation through logbooks or Vlogs and theoretical/research assignments
+You will be assessed through; practical performance, self-evaluation through portfolios, logbooks or Vlogs and theoretical/research assignments

 Number of days per week